 By the 1960s many dairy and banana farms became uneconomic, and the holdings were taken up by people seeking rural lifestyles.
 The township attracted new residents who refurbished numerous buildings.
 In 1979 the Eumundi open-air Saturday market was started, selling fresh produce and hand-made or specialty wares.
 It has been highly popular, drawing tourists and groups brought by bus.
 Eumundi has developed an active commercial town centre with a local chamber of commerce.

 In addition to the Saturday (and Wednesday) market there are school of arts and CWA halls, Anglican and Presbyterian churches, a museum and historical society, primary school (1893), a showground and a recreation reserve.
 The heritage-listed butter factory was burnt down in 2005.
 Eumundi's main street is Memorial Drive, along which there is a heritage-listed row of war memorial trees (1914-18) in the vicinity of the school of arts.
-Eumundi's census populations have been:
+Eumundi's census populations, which since 2006 have taken in surrounding rural/residential districts, have been:

 Hessie Lindsell, Eumundi story: a collection of stories on the history of Eumundi, Noosa, H. Lindsell, 1989